Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.assertUniqueKeyword(keyword)
 - `keyword` `{String}`
-Returns: `true` if the keyword is not already used as a brand, otherwise `false`
+Returns: Undefined

-Checks if a keyword is valid and not already used as a `brand` in this `instance` (i.e. unique) and could be used as a new `brand` to make an `issuer`
+Checks if a keyword is valid and not already used as a `brand` in this `instance` (i.e. unique) and could be used as a new `brand` to make an `issuer`.
 ```js
 zcf.assertUniqueKeyword(keyword);
 ```